delta-io/delta-rs/docs/integrations/delta-lake-pandas.md

 Delta Lake is very easy to install for pandas analyses, just run `pip install deltalake`.

-Delta Lake allows for performance optimizations, so pandas queries can run much faster than the query run on data stored in CSV or Parquet.
-See the following chart for the query runtime for the a Delta tables compared with CSV/Parquet.
+Delta Lake allows for performance optimizations, so pandas queries can run much faster than queries run on data stored in CSV or Parquet.
+See the following chart for the query runtime for a Delta table compared with CSV/Parquet.

 ![](pandas-query-csv-parquet-delta.png)